igniscyan/lofe/README.md

 Expect this portion of the document to change often.

-ANTICIPATED FINISH DATE: August 2020
+ANTICIPATED FINISH DATE: February 2020

 ### *Boilerplate Below*